Why Reused Passwords Are Dangerous

 - 2Import existing passwords and create new entries.
 Start by importing passwords from your browser's saved password export.
 Then generate new, cryptographically random passwords for your most important accounts β email, banking, and any financial services β replacing whatever you had before with something genuinely unguessable.

-- 3Enable two-factor authentication (2FA) on all critical accounts β especially email, banking, and any account that can be used to reset other passwords.
-Even if your master password is somehow compromised, 2FA provides a critical second defense layer that blocks unauthorized access.
+- 4Enable two-factor authentication (2FA) on all critical accounts β especially email, banking, and anything that can be used to reset other passwords.
+Even if your master password is somehow compromised, 2FA blocks unauthorized access; prefer an authenticator app or passkey over SMS.

 Pro Tips for Password Security